underscoreio/essential-slick/src/pages/4-data_modelling.md

 The `foreignKey` gives us two things.

-First, in the DDL, if you use it, the appropriate constraint is added:
+First, in the `schema` method, if you use it, the appropriate constraint is added:

 ~~~ sql
 ALTER TABLE "message" ADD CONSTRAINT "sender_fk"